What is a Notice to Appear?

 - it appears that you previously have failed to respond to a notice or a summons or have violated the conditions of any pretrial release program.

 There are several reasons that an officer may not issue you a notice to appear.
 For example, the officer must make an arrest for several crimes, including DUI and domestic battery.
 Other reasons that an officer may make a physical arrest are if you are from out of town and have no substantial ties to the area, you aren't cooperative, you have a prior record, and more.
 Every police department has their own policies on when officers can and should issue notices to appear.
+Officers are often given wide discretion whether to make an arrest or whether to issue a notice to appear within statutory limitations.

 The types of offenses that we most often see where Notices to Appear are issued are petit thefts and other minor criminal offenses where the person has no or minimal prior record.
 Also, on criminal traffic cases, citations are often issued in lieu of arrest for driving with suspended license and other criminal traffic cases.